Amal25004/Simple-Tasker/README.md

-# Simple-Tasker
+#
-Worst personal task manager for Windows and MacOS
+This simple, intuitive task manager allows the user to view, add, and delete tasks written by the user in the terminal.
+No special permissions required.